cuckoosandbox/cuckoo/docs/book/installation/host/installation.rst

 Create a user
 =============

-You either can run Cuckoo from your own user or create a new one dedicated just to your sandbox setup.
+You can either run Cuckoo from your own user or create a new one dedicated just for your sandbox setup.
 Make sure that the user that runs Cuckoo is the same user that you will use to create and run the virtual machines (at least in the case of VirtualBox), otherwise Cuckoo won't be able to identify and launch these Virtual Machines.